 - Going to strip clubs

-- Sexual relationships with consenting adults, in the context of prostitution, one-night stands, or extramarital affairs
+- Sexual relationships with consenting adults for one-night stands or extramarital affairs

 The main point to remember is that you no longer feel in control of your behavior.
 Because of this, you may: